eclipse-wildwebdeveloper/wildwebdeveloper/README.md

 * Color preview
 * ... and other features part of the Language Server Protocol

-Supported debugging targets
+Supported 🦟🔫 debugging targets

 * Node.js
+* 🔥🦊 Firefox

 ![screenshot](documentation-files/wildwebdeveloper-screenshot.png "Wild Web Developer screenshot")

-## ⬇️ Get it Now!
+## 📥 Get it Now!

 Install into Eclipse IDE (pick one way or another):
 * With Eclipse Marketplace Client and https://marketplace.eclipse.org/content/wild-web-developer-web-development-eclipse-ide-experimental, choose one of: